Our in-depth Apple Music review examines how this streaming service stacks up against the competition.

-On the mobile app, the navigation bar can be found at the bottom of the screen.
-On the tablet app, the navigation bar auto-hides, but can be quickly recalled by pressing “< Music” at the top left portion of the screen.
+On the mobile app, the navigation bar is at the bottom of the screen.
+And on the tablet app, the navigation bar auto-hides but can be quickly recalled by pressing the sidebar icon at the top left portion of the screen.

-What I like about this is that you can customize the sidebar to show more or fewer sections, depending on your preference.
+What’s interesting about the sidebar is that you can customize it to show more or fewer sections.
 However, this only works on desktop and tablet apps.

-Creating playlists and adding songs are pleasantly easy, and can be done from anywhere on the app.
-Whether you’re on the Listen Now page, or deep within the Browse section, you can literally grab and drag any playlist, album, or song from that section and drop it straight into one of your own playlists in the sidebar.
-On the mobile and tablet app, you can also do this by long-pressing any album, playlist, or song.
+Creating playlists and adding songs is quickly done anywhere on the app.
+Just drag any playlist, album, or track and drop it straight into your playlists in the sidebar.
+You can also do this on mobile and tablet apps by long-pressing any album, playlist, or song.

-While other streaming apps have a similar function, the process of doing it felt faster and more seamless on Apple Music.
+While other streaming apps have a similar function, the process felt faster and more seamless on Apple Music.

 What could be better

-As intuitive as Apple Music has become, there are things that either could be improved or could cause confusion in users who are unfamiliar with the app.
+As intuitive as Apple Music is, there are things that either could be improved or cause confusion in those unfamiliar with the app.
 Here are some of them:

-- Love and Add to Library: On other streaming apps, if you “Like” a song, it automatically gets added to your Library.
-On Apple Music, clicking “Love” on a song, album, or playlist simply works to refine your recommendations on the Listen Now section.
-The “Add to Library” is a separate function altogether.
-It may feel inconvenient and confusing at first because of the extra step you need to take to “Love” and add songs to your Library.
+However, on Apple Music, clicking “Love” on a song, album, or playlist only works to refine your recommendations on the app.
+The “Add to Library” option is an entirely separate function.
+So, this may feel inconvenient and confusing at first because of the extra step you need to take to “love” and add songs to your library.

-The Listen Now page is essentially your Home screen and is the first thing you’ll see when you open the app on any platform.
-As mentioned before, it shows all your recent listening activity and recommendations based on the music you enjoy.
-You’ll find genre-based recommendations, Stations For You, and New Releases here as well.
+The Listen Now page is your main feed and the first thing you’ll see when you open the app.
+It shows your recent listening activity and recommendations based on your favorite music.

-By making diligent use of the “Love” and “Dislike” functions, you can help train the discovery algorithm even more and further streamline your recommendations.
+And with diligent use of the “Love” and “Dislike” functions, you can help train the discovery algorithm and further streamline your recommendations.

-If you like keeping on top of what’s new and fresh, the Must-have Music section on the Browse page is the place to be.
-There you’ll find your general “top hits” playlists consisting of popular tracks we all know and love.
-But it’s there that you’ll also uncover curated playlists dedicated to fresh finds, like New Music Daily, Future Hits, Viral Hits, New in Pop, New in Hip-Hop, and New in Indie.
+If you like keeping on top of what’s new and fresh, the Don’t Miss This section on the Browse page is the place to be.
+You’ll find your general “top hits” playlists of popular tracks we all know and love, plus curated playlists dedicated to fresh finds, like New Music Daily, Future Hits, and Viral Hits.

 BASE:LINE is a playlist resulting from a collaboration between Apple Music, UnitedMasters, and the NBA.
-The playlist is curated by Ebro Darden, Apple Music’s director of hip-hop and R&B, and features music from emerging independent hip-hop artists who create music “from outside the system.”
-The playlist can be accessed on Apple Music and the official NBA website.
+Curated by Ebro Darden, Apple Music’s director of hip-hop and R&B, the playlist features music from emerging independent hip-hop artists who create music “from outside the system.”

 Apple Music Replay

-Song lyrics are powered by MusixMatch and are available on all platforms of Apple Music.
-On the mobile app, lyrics have a full-screen display option with automatic synchronized scrolling.
-Users can also easily jump from one portion of a song to another by simply tapping on certain lines of lyrics.
-If you’re having trouble recalling a song title, you can also search for using a phrase or a line from the lyrics.
+On mobile and desktop apps, lyrics have a full-screen display option with synchronized scrolling.
+Users can also jump from one portion of a song to another by tapping on specific lyrics lines.
+If you’re having trouble recalling a song title, you can also search for it using a phrase or a line from the lyrics.

-One thing to note is that the feature is inconsistent throughout the app.
-Finding lyrics to more popular songs, whether in English or another language, isn’t a problem.
-But this doesn’t seem to be the case for less popular songs.
-Additionally, some songs also don’t feature the fancy auto-scrolling feature, while others are just completely blank.
+One thing to note is that the feature is inconsistent.
+Finding lyrics to popular songs, whether in English or not, isn’t a problem.
+But this isn’t the case for less popular songs.
+Some songs also don’t have the fancy auto-scrolling feature, while others are just completely blank.
 And translations?
 Forget about it.

-Smart Playlists are a great feature that allows you to create playlists without having to manually add all the songs yourself.
-By simply specifying certain “rules” and parameters within the playlist settings, you can program a Smart Playlist to automatically do it all for you.
+Smart Playlists allow you to create playlists without manually adding all the songs.
+By specifying specific “rules” and parameters within the playlist settings, you can automatically program a Smart Playlist to do it for you.

 Saylists are a new addition to Apple Music’s catalog.
-The new feature is a result of a collaboration between Warner Music and Accenture Interactive.
-It’s designed to supplement speech therapy for children suffering from speech-sound disorder, or SSD.
+The feature is a collaboration between Warner Music and Accenture Interactive and aims to supplement speech therapy for children with speech sound disorder (SSD).

-This feature different playlists containing songs that focus on specific speech sounds, like ‘Z’, ‘S’, ‘K’, ‘R’, and the like.
-By using popular music, Saylists are meant to encourage kids to practice these sounds, while staying immersed and having fun.
+This feature consists of different playlists with songs that focus on specific speech sounds, like ‘Z,’ ‘S,’ ‘K,’ and ‘R.’ With help from popular music, Saylists encourage kids to practice these sounds while staying immersed and having fun.

 If you want to give Apple Music a go, here’s how you can get started:

-- Can I upload my own music to Apple Music?
+- Can I upload my music to Apple Music?

 How to create an Apple Music account?

-Signing up for an Apple Music account can be done from the web player and the mobile or desktop app.
+You can sign up for an Apple Music account from the web player and mobile or desktop apps.
+Here’s how:

 Via web player or desktop app

-- When you open the web player and desktop app, you should see a sign-up prompt that says Try it Now or Try it Free.
+- Open the web player or desktop app and click Try it Now or Try it Free.

-- Fill in your personal information and payment details.
-You’ll then be asked to verify your email address.
-When that’s all done, you can select an Apple Music plan, and you’re ready to start listening to music.
+- Fill in your personal information and payment details, then verify your email address.

 How to download the Apple Music app?